aws/mynah-ui/docs/DATAMODEL.md

     label: string;
     description?: string; // Only applicable to select types.
 This will add a description below the label to add more context for the option
   }>;
-  disabled?: boolean; // this is only applicable to DropDownFormItem.
-If this is set to true, the dropdown is disabled.
-User cannot use the dropdown. boldTitle?: boolean; // this will make the title of the input bold selectTooltip?: string; // this is only applicable to DropDownFormItem.
+  disabled?: boolean; // If set to true, the form item will be disabled and user cannot interact with it.
+Applicable to textinput, numericinput, email, radiogroup, and select types. boldTitle?: boolean; // this will make the title of the input bold selectTooltip?: string; // this is only applicable to DropDownFormItem.
 This will make the tooltip float right above the dropdown, not the wrapper object (or the title to be specific)
 }